Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 The connector must extract these endpoints from the Conformance statement and use them for other actions.
 For instance, to request authorization for the launch of a game, the authorization endpoint must be read from the statement.

 #### Koppeltaal Messages
 Communication with the Koppeltaal server consists largely of exchanging `Messages`.
-The Koppeltaal message consists of a bundle of `FHIR Resources`.
+A Koppeltaal message consists of a bundle of `FHIR Resources`.
 More information on the [FHIR resources] used in Koppeltaal.
 The first resource in the bundle is the `MessageHeader`, which should always be present.
 The header contains important information about the content of the message, like the [message event types].
 This information can be used to convert the resources in the bundle to a format that can be further processed by an application - e.g. an object holding all the important values to an application.
 The relevant values of the Resource should be copied to simple objects that can be handled by the application.
 It is possible that HL7 provides a library that provides FHIR models and validation schema's: [DSTU1] / [current version].